uber/manifold/README.md

 ### Styling

-Manifold uses baseui, which uses styletron as styling engine.
-If you don't already use styletron in other parts of your app, make sure to wrap Manifold with [styletron provider](https://baseweb.design/getting-started/setup/#adding-base-web-to-your-application).
+Manifold uses baseui, which uses Styletron as a styling engine.
+If you don't already use Styletron in other parts of your app, make sure to wrap Manifold with the [styletron provider](https://baseweb.design/getting-started/setup/#adding-base-web-to-your-application).

-Manifold uses baseui [theming API](https://baseweb.design/guides/theming/).
+Manifold uses the baseui [theming API](https://baseweb.design/guides/theming/).
 The default theme used by Manifold is exported as `THEME`.
-You can customize the styling by extending `THEME` and pass it as `theme` prop of `Manifold` component.
+You can customize the styling by extending `THEME` and passing it as a `theme` prop of the `Manifold` component.

 ```js
 import Manifold, {THEME} from '@mlvis/manifold';